felipebrandaoc/Challenge-Accenture/README.md

 **- Step_Definitions:** In this folder we have the test scripts itself, where cucumber do your magic and make all the test scenarios work based on the BDD description.<br />
 **- Pages:** In this folder we have the classes and methods that our tests are going to use to accomplish their goals.
 Files in this folder are divided based on their roles and functionalities.<br />
 **- Support:** The support file is a great place to put reusable behavior such as custom commands or global overrides that you want applied and available to all of your spec files.
 This file runs before every single spec file.<br />
 **- Screenshots:** this folder contains some screenshots taken after each test scenario's run.
-This can help to evidence <br />
-application's behaviour and examine/fix bugs.
+This can help to evidence application's behaviour and examine/fix bugs. <br />
 **- Videos:** this folder contains some short videos taken after each test scenario's run.
-This can help to evidence <br />
-application's behaviour and examine/fix bugs alongside with Screenshots.
+This can help to evidence application's behaviour and examine/fix bugs alongside with Screenshots.